lukstafi/ppx_minidebug/README.md

 ```

 where `~hyperlink` is the prefix to let you tune the file path and select a browsing option.
 For illustration,
-the prefixes for HTML outputs I might use at the time of writing:
+the prefixes for Markdown / HTML outputs I might use at the time of writing:

 - `~hyperlink:"./"` or `~hyperlink:"../"` depending on the relative locations of the log file and the binary
 - `~hyperlink:"vscode://file//wsl.localhost/ubuntu23/home/lukstafi/ppx_minidebug/"`